 - Verify that the meat thermometer has a nut on the back where the probe meets the thermometer.
 If there is no nut, the thermometer can’t be adjusted.

 - Remove the thermometer from the water and wait for thermometer temperature to bottom out / return to room temperature.

 - Use channel locks (or a wrench) to tighten or loosen the nut on the back.
 As you rotate the nut, you will see the needle move.
 Start by moving the needle slightly up or down (depending on if you need to increase or decrease the temperature reading).

 - Put the meat thermometer back into the water and compare the temperatures to the standard again.

 - Repeat this process until you reach an accurate reading.

-Watch the video below to see Tiger Tom demonstrate how to test and calibrate your cooking thermometer:
+Watch the video below to see Tom of Tiger Mechanical demonstrate how to test and calibrate your cooking thermometer: